mike1234-pixel/city-walks/client/README.md

 All ajax requests are made using the **axios** and **qs** packages.

+## Text Formatting

+Text can be saved to the database with Markdown formatting.
+This will be parsed on the client using the **marked** package.
+This applies only when adding a new Walk or BlogPost.

 ## Recaptcha

 Google recaptcha is set up in **./src/components/page/Contact/Contact.jsx** withe the following code: